narottam215/hello-world/README.md

 # hello-world
-I am Naru new to Gidhub
+I am Naru new to Github
 I am enjoying working with Github